This post was originally published on the Mellanox blog.

-Some vendors’ definitions of a DPU-based SmartNIC are focused entirely on the implementation.
+Some vendors’ definitions of a SmartNIC are focused entirely on the implementation.
 This is problematic, as different vendors have different architectures.
-Thus, a DPU-based SmartNIC can be ASIC–, FPGA–, and system-on-a-chip-based.
+Thus, a SmartNIC can be ASIC–, FPGA–, or system-on-a-chip-based (or SoC).
 Naturally, vendors who make just one kind of NIC insist that only their type of NIC should qualify as a SmartNIC.

 - Excellent price performance

 - Vendor development cost high

 - Workload-specific optimization

 - Highest flexibility

 There are various tradeoffs between these different implementations with regards to cost, ease of programming, and flexibility.
 An ASIC is cost-effective and may deliver the best price performance, but it suffers from limited flexibility.
 An ASIC-based SmartNIC, like the NVIDIA ConnectX-5, can have a programmable data path that is relatively simple to configure.
 Ultimately, that functionality has limits based on what functions are defined within the ASIC.
 That can prevent certain workloads from being supported.